Doctor Druid: Fictional character biography

 Doctor Druid's real name is Dr. Anthony Ludgate Druid, although he usually refers to himself as Dr. Anthony Druid.
-He is an Irish psychiatrist and explorer as well as a minor telepath and magician, specializing mostly in hypnosis and other feats of mesmerism.
+He is a psychiatrist and explorer as well as a minor telepath and magician, specializing mostly in hypnosis and other feats of mesmerism.
 He has minor magical abilities that have varied over the years.
-He is also an expert on the occult, having been trained by a Tibetan lama who had come to the U.S. for medical attention.
-Many years later, Druid discovered that the lama was, in fact, the Ancient One who selected Anthony Druid as a back-up in case his grooming of Doctor Strange failed.
+He is also an expert on the occult, having been trained by a Tibetan lama who had come to the United States for medical attention.
+Many years later, Druid discovered that the lama was the Ancient One, who selected him as a back-up for Doctor Strange.

-Doctor Druid remained on the sidelines for years.
-He eventually appeared again and teamed with the Hulk against the Maha Yogi.
-With the Avengers, he encountered the Fomor and his ancestor Amergin.
+Doctor Druid remains on the sidelines for years.
+He eventually appears again and teams with the Hulk against the Maha Yogi.
+With the Avengers, he encounters the Fomor and his ancestor Amergin.

-Doctor Druid sometime later aided the Avengers in thwarting Baron Zemo and the fourth Masters of Evil's takeover of Avengers Mansion, making contact with the mentally damaged Blackout and helping him resist Zemo's control while also prompting him to bring Avengers Mansion back to Earth after banishing it into his Darkforce Dimension.
-He joined the ranks of the Avengers shortly after helping to defend from this attack.
-He battled a Dracula doppelganger in the realm of Death.
+Sometime later, Druid aids the Avengers in thwarting Baron Helmut Zemo and the fourth Masters of Evil's takeover of Avengers Mansion, making contact with the mentally damaged Blackout and helping him resist Zemo's control while also prompting him to bring Avengers Mansion back to Earth after banishing it into his Darkforce Dimension.
+He joins the ranks of the Avengers shortly after helping to defend from this attack.
+He also battles a Dracula doppelganger in the realm of Death.

-His membership was tainted when he was mind controlled by supervillainess the Terminatrix (at the time impersonating the space pirate Nebula) into manipulating the team on her behalf.
-While in this state, he even assumed chairmanship of the team for a very short period.
-When "Nebula" was cast into Limbo, Druid followed, as he was still under her thrall.
-He eventually regained control of his own mind and returned to Earth, where, after learning his true origin, he banished "Nebula" and became younger by magic.
+His membership is tainted when he is mind-controlled by supervillainess Terminatrix (at the time impersonating the space pirate Nebula) into manipulating the team on her behalf.
+While in this state, he assumes chairmanship of the team for a very short period.
+When "Nebula" is cast into Limbo, Druid follows, still under her thrall.
+He eventually regains control of his own mind and returned to Earth, where, after learning his true origin, he banishes "Nebula" and uses magic to make himself younger.

-Due to his actions while in the villain's thrall, Druid was disgraced.
-He was briefly reunited with his former teammates while working with Doctor Strange during the Infinity War, and later became the leader of the Secret Defenders.
-In that role, he was once again victimized by a villain's mind control, this time by the demon Slorioth.
-Doctor Druid and the demon were defeated, Druid faked his own death, and the team disbanded.
+Due to his actions while in the villain's thrall, Druid is now disgraced.
+He is briefly reunited with his former teammates while working with Doctor Strange during the Infinity War, and later becomes the leader of the Secret Defenders.
+In that role, he is once again victimized by a villain's mind control, this time by the demon Slorioth.
+Druid and the demon are defeated, Druid fakes his own death, and the team disbands.